Liquidity Fragmentation or Optimization? Analyzing Automated Market Makers Across Ethereum and Rollups: Model

 \section{Model}

 Our model comprises $n$ blockchains: Ethereum and its rollups.
 Each blockchain has an identical AMM deployed with the liquidity pool of the same two cryptocurrencies and the same configuration. \begin{itemize} \item Each liquidity pool $i$ has a different $\text{TVL}_i$ and trading volume $\text{Vol}_i$.
-The trading fees $f$ are the same for each pool, and the total fees of the pool earned by LP are $fees_i := f\cdot \text{Vol}_i$. \item Blockchains vary in gas fees and block production times. \end{itemize} In our model, we also consider that LPs have the possibility to stake and earn the staking rewards $r$.
+The trading fees $f$ are the same for each pool, and the total fees of the pool earned by LP are $fees_i := f\cdot \text{Vol}_i$. \item Each liquidity pool $i$ consists of the same tokens and consequently has the same impermanent loss (IL). \item Blockchains vary in gas fees and block production times. \end{itemize} In our model, we also consider that LPs have the possibility to stake and earn the staking rewards $r$.
 We consider the staking rate $r_s$ to be similar to the risk-free rate in traditional finance.
 Consequently, we assume that if liquidity pools do not provide higher rewards than the staking $r_s$, the LP reallocates her wealth to staking.
-Given that, within the Ethereum ecosystem, the volume of capital allocated to staking vastly exceeds that which is locked within liquidity pools, we assume that the staking rate remains unaffected by staked capital in our model.
+Given that, within the Ethereum ecosystem, the volume of capital allocated to staking vastly exceeds that which is locked within liquidity pools~\cite{Gogol2023SoKLST}, we assume that the staking rate remains unaffected by staked capital in our model.